 Stop testing if test failure reaches a certain threshold

-If your test environment is not working or there is a bug in the application that does not allow you to test properly, then it makes sense to stop/skip the execution of your automated test to save resources and ensure the team can take corrective actions quickly.
+If our test environment is not working or there is a bug in the application that does not allow us to test properly, then it makes sense to stop/skip the execution of our automated test to save resources and ensure the team can take corrective actions quickly.

-Let's try to understand this scenario with an example: Assume your login feature is not working and you are using that feature in 80% of your test cases.
-If you're executing your test, you will usually come to know this after a full test automation run is completed.
-This might take hours if you have a large number of tests, which means you have wasted resources and time.
+Let's try to understand this scenario with an example: Assume our login feature is not working and we are using that feature in 80% of our test cases.
+If we are executing our test, we will usually come to know this after a full test automation run is completed.
+This might take hours if we have a large number of tests, which means we have wasted resources and time.

-Instead, LEAPWORK enables you to stop the execution run if 20% of tests fail or if the user wants to disable the scheduler on the failure of 'n' number of test flows.
-With this feature, you can get quick notifications of failure and fix the underlying issue instead of wasting time and resources.
+Instead, Leapwork enables us to stop the execution run if 20% of tests fail or if the user wants to disable the scheduler on the failure of 'n' number of test flows.
+With this feature, we can get quick notifications of failure and fix the underlying issue instead of wasting time and resources.

-Here is how you can configure error handling in LEAPWORK:
+Here is how we can configure error handling in Leapwork: